-The recipe of how to successfully name a metro station in Prague includes taking the name of the nearest main street / square or area in general and transforming it into a new metro station’s name.
+The recipe of how to successfully name a metro station in Prague includes taking the name of the nearest main street/square or area in general and transforming it into a new metro station’s name.
 At least, this is how Vyšehrad, Pankrác, Budějovická, Chodov and I.P.Pavlova stations’ names were created.
-Same principal was used for the newest Prague’s A line metro stations: Nemocnice Motol and Nádraží Veleslavín, which names correspond to their location.
+Same principle was used for the newest Prague’s A-line metro stations: Nemocnice Motol and Nádraží Veleslavín, which names correspond to their location.

 Moskevská = Anděl?!

 Kosmonautů, Budovatelů, Leninova.
 Do these names ring a bell?
 No surprise, these were the former names of Prague’s metro stations before 1989.
 You can definitely sense the communist era background in these names.
 One can hardly imagine how confusing it was, when one day, on the 21st of February 1990, most of the stations’ names got changed.